Last updated in October 2020

 Why your debt is an emergency

 Many people are too relaxed about their debt.
 It is not uncommon to have one or two credit cards that are not paid of or a new gadget bought on finance.
 People seem to think they are fine just because they can afford the monthly minimum payment.

-In reality, you need to pay your debt off as soon as you can.
+In reality, you need to pay off your debt as soon as you can, if possible today.
 This is because you are paying interest on your debt AND you are missing out on making interest on the money that you owe.